Collection and Storage of Breastmilk

 - Store your milk in Medela's BPA-free breastmilk collection bottles or in disposable bags specifically designed for breastmilk, such as BPA-free Pump & Save™ Bags, by Medela.

 - Freeze milk in two (2) to five (5) oz portions.
 Small amounts will thaw more quickly.
 You will waste less milk this way and will avoid over-feeding.
-Liquids expand when frozen.
+Aqueous liquids expand when frozen.
 Be sure to leave some extra room at the top of the container so the bottle or bag won't burst.

 - Seal containers tightly.
 Write the date on a piece of tape on the bag or bottle.
 Use the oldest milk first.